 - MAP Days: This program invites deposited students in the summer to become more acquainted with campus, meet key faculty and staff, and other students, and go over their fall schedule.

-- Compass (see Sec.
-6.7.1 and Sec.
+- Compass (see 6.7.1. and Sec.
 10.20.): Oglethorpe’s holistic first-year advising program is designed to assist students’ transition to college.
-Each incoming TU students will be assigned an advisor who will help them register for classes, ensure they get connected with any help they would need, ask questions about their strengths and weaknesses, encourages students to become involved in high impact practices like internships or service, and provides one person who will help first-year students navigate their first year of college.
+Each incoming TU student is assigned an advisor who helps them register for classes, ensures they get connected with any assistance they need, asks questions about their strengths and weaknesses, and encourages students to become involved in high-impact practices such as internships or service.

 - A two-semester Core course sequence in humanities, COR 101, 102 Narratives of the Self I, II;